pguse/ics4u-2019-2020/exercises/02-branches-loops/README.md

 ## Exercises

 ## 02-0: At Least One Odd Number?
-Create a file called **atLeastOneOdd.py**.
-Create a program with following specifications:  **Input:**  two integers on different lines, **Output:**  print "YES" if at least one of them is odd and print "NO" otherwise.
+Write a C# program that with following specifications:  **Input:**  two integers on different lines, **Output:**  print "YES" if at least one of them is odd and print "NO" otherwise.

 ### Example Input:
 ```